NixOS/nix.dev/source/tutorials/nix-language.md

 Nix and the Nix language refer to files by their content hash.
 If file contents are not known in advance, it's unavoidable to read files during expression evaluation.

 :::{note}
-Nix supports other types of impure expressions, such as [search paths](search-path) or the constant [`builtins.currentSystem`](https://nixos.org/manual/nix/stable/language/builtin-constants.html#builtins-currentSystem).
+Nix supports other types of impure expressions, such as [lookup paths](search-path) or the constant [`builtins.currentSystem`](https://nixos.org/manual/nix/stable/language/builtin-constants.html#builtins-currentSystem).
 We do not cover those here in more detail, as they do not matter for how the Nix language works in principle, and because they are discouraged for the very reason of breaking reproducibility.
 :::